 The Psychology major is designed for students to study the science of human and animal behavior.
-Departmental courses provide the student with the opportunity to gain a general understanding in four different areas:
+Departmental courses provide the student with the opportunity to gain a general understanding in three different areas:

 Courses include hands-on laboratory and field work experiences for students to gain competency and skills within the field of Psychology.